 Achieving a career in Hollywood might be a dream for many, but it's not a challenge for the faint of heart.
 Part of the problem is that there's a massive amount of competition out there and everyone is looking for the same job.
 The good news is that this is one of those areas in life where persistence tends to pay off.
 More often than not, it's the person who doesn't give up who eventually manages to get a job in Hollywood and keep it.

 If you think you just need a degree from a topnotch school or that you must know someone in the business to get a foot in the door, think again.
-Neither of these things are guarantees that you will work in film or television.
+Neither of these things is guarantees that you will work in film or television.
 Your desire and ability to prove yourself is what will ultimately get you hired or fired.
 That said, there are a few things you can do to up your chances.